Putting People in their Place: Monocular Regression of 3D People in Depth: Related Work

-\textbf{Monocular depth reasoning. } Most previous methods for monocular 3D human mesh regression estimate bodies without depth reasoning.
-They place bodies in depth via post-processing.
-Due to their weak-perspective assumption and lack of prior information about the height of different age groups, depth relation of their results are unsatisfying.
-A few learning-based methods, like 3DMPPE~\cite{moon2019camera} and CRMH~\cite{jiang2020coherent}, have made some attempts on depth reasoning.
-3DMPPE is a detection-based, multi-stage, method for 3D pose estimation.
-They first compute an initial depth value based on the size of the bounding box and then estimate a correction factor from the image feature to derive the final depth result.
-CRMH takes advantage of instance segmentation to help the model learn the relative depth ordering of overlapping people.
-However, instance segmentation is expensive and CRMH has difficulty in learning depth relations from natural cases without overlapping people.
-SMAP~\cite{zhen2020smap} and HMOR~\cite{wang2020hmor} estimate a 2D depth map that represents the root depth of 3D pose at each pixel.
-However, these methods have problems with crowded scenes where the 2D representations are ambiguous.
+\textbf{Monocular depth reasoning. } Most previous methods place bodies in depth via post-processing.
+Due to their 2D-based pipeline and lack of height prior for different age groups, their results are unsatisfying.
+A few learning-based methods, like 3DMPPE~\cite{moon2019camera} and CRMH~\cite{jiang2020coherent}, address multi-stage depth reasoning.
+3DMPPE uses image features to refine the bounding-box-based depth predictions.
+CRMH learns from instance segmentation to distinguish the relative depth between overlapping people.
+However, instance segmentation is expensive and unable to promote the learning of depth relations in cases without overlapping.
+SMAP~\cite{zhen2020smap} and HMOR~\cite{wang2020hmor} employ a 2D depth map to represent the root depth of 3D pose at each pixel.
+However, in crowded scenes, these 2D representations are ambiguous.
 In contrast, BEV adopts a novel bird's-eye-view-based 3D representation to distinguish people at different depths, therefore, it is more robust to the overlapping cases.
-Besides, for pair-wise depth reasoning, previous methods~\cite{wang2020hmor,zhang2021bmp,chen2016single,pavlakos2018ordinal} employ the same ordinal depth loss function.
-Nonetheless, we observe that it immoderately enlarges the depth difference between subjects of different depths, which leads to unreasonable depth predictions.
-Therefore, we develop a novel loss function to produce a reasonable penalty.

-There are also multi-stage methods that exploit 3D joints and limbs as an intermediate representation.
-Zanfir et al.~\cite{zanfir2018deep} take a bottom-up, part-based, grouping approach similar to \cite{pishchulin2016deepcut}.
-In \cite{zanfir2018monocular}, they go further to take bottom-up 3D skeletons and constrain the transformation into SMPL bodies using ground-contact and interpenetration constraints.
-Instead of using either intermediate part or skeleton representation, BEV directly regresses to 3D body parameters.
-Most recently, Ugrinovic et al.~\cite{Nicolas2021body} propose a multi-stage optimization-based method to optimize the 3D translation and scales of body meshes estimated by CRMH.
-Via an iterative optimization process, they enforce all predicted meshes to have their feet on the ground and then minimize the difference between the 2D projection of body joints and 2D pose estimations.
-In contrast, our learning-based, one-stage, framework is much more efficient.
-In addition, without feet-to-ground constraints, our method can adapt to more scenarios, like jumping.
+Most recently, Ugrinovic et al.~\cite{ugrinovic2021body} propose an optimization-based method to refine the 3D translation of estimated body meshes.
+They fit the 3D body mesh to the detected 2D poses and force the feet to touch the ground.
+In contrast, our learning-based, one-stage, framework is more efficient and flexible, and can adapt to more scenarios, such as jumping.
+Albiero et al.~\cite{albiero2021img2pose} estimate the depth of all faces in a crowd in one shot by regressing their 6DoF pose; they do not deal with shape variation or articulation.